Kingston, New York: Transportation

 Commuter service is available by bus to New York City daily via Trailways of New York.
 The 90-mile trip takes roughly two hours by motor coach.

-Passenger railroad service to Kingston Union Station was discontinued in 1958 when the New York Central Railroad ended passenger service on the West Shore Railroad, which ran on an Albany—Kingston—Newburgh -- Weehawken, New Jersey itinerary.
+Passenger railroad service to Kingston Union Station was discontinued in 1958 when the New York Central Railroad ended passenger service on the West Shore Railroad, which ran on an Albany—Kingston—Newburgh—Weehawken, New Jersey itinerary.
 Amtrak maintains service on the east side of the Hudson.
-The Rhinecliff-Kingston Amtrak station is about 11 mi away, and there is also access to Amtrak at the Poughkeepsie station, on the east bank of the Hudson and about 17 mi south.
+The Rhinecliff–Kingston Amtrak station is about 11 mi away, and there is also access to Amtrak at the Poughkeepsie station, on the east bank of the Hudson and about 17 mi south.
 That station also serves as the northernmost terminus for Metro-North commuter trains.

 CSX Transportation operates freight rail service through Kingston on the River Line Subdivision.
-A small rail yard of about 7 tracks is operated in Kingston.
+A small rail yard containing seven tracks is operated in Kingston.

 The Kingston-Rhinecliff Bridge, 4.32 mi to the north, carries New York State Route 199 and is the nearest bridge traversing the Hudson River.
 U.S. Highway 9W runs north–south through the city.
-The New York State Thruway, also known at this section as Interstate 87, runs through the western part of the city.
+The New York State Thruway, carrying the Interstate 87 designation through this section, runs through the western part of the city.